 USE EFFECTIVE TYPES OF CONTENT

 Don’t just share text on your Twitter content strategy.
-In addition to text messages, Twitter does, in fact, support many different types of media that can be embedded into your tweets.
+In addition to text messages, Twitter does, in fact, support many different types of media that can be embedded in your tweets.

 Twitter allows you to share photos, videos, links and slides as well.
 While plain text messages can be suitable for certain purposes, such as quick updates or asking questions, other types of media like photos and videos can make a much bigger impact.